ababdotai/AlitaOpen/README.md

 - Check the logs in `logs/alita.log` for debugging
 - Ensure your OpenAI API key is properly configured
 - Verify Conda is installed and accessible

----

-**Note**: This system requires an active OpenAI API key and internet connection for LLM calls and web searches.
-Ensure proper API rate limiting and cost management when running extensive evaluations.